 Lyle Stevens from Mavrck said it well: “It became easier to identify when an employee was straying from their long term objectives if they were continually inputting information that was unrelated to their OKRs.”

-Objectives must be qualitative and describe the desired outcome (“Objective: Understand customer needs.”).
-This will give you a clear task to do and helps you stay on track.
-There is no need to have numeric metrics for objectives (you’ll have those with key results) as objectives are more like a vision not your performance indicator.
+Objectives are qualitative and inspirational goals.
+They describe the desired outcome.
+So, Objectives give you clear tasks to help you stay on track.
+There is no need to have numeric metrics for Objectives (you’ll have those with Key Results) as Objectives are more visionary and aspirational, not a performance indicator.

 - Inspirational: They should excite you and give you a reason to be psyched on Monday morning when going to work.
-Objectives like “Get the new product ready for launch,” is a good example here.
+Objectives like “Deliver the new product line successfully” “Improve our product line X to make customers happier,” is a good example here;

 - Specific: is the KR well-defined and understandable for everyone?